Skip to content

 Swimming and Wading Pools

 Swimming/wading pools cannot exceed twelve (12) inches in depth and six (6) feet in diameter and must be supervised by an adult at all times.
 Pools should not be set-up in playground areas or in areas that restrict the path of travel of pedestrians or maintenance vehicles.
 Pools must be emptied and properly stored when not in use or when not supervised.
-Pools should be stored in residents' apartments, outdoor laundry area or storage locker.
+Pools should be stored in residents' apartments, outdoor laundry area or laundry rooms (Cedar)or bicycle storage area (Cottonwood).
 The pool owner is liable for any injuries or damages.

 uparrow